noah-franklin/smart-library/README.md

         /bookcases/shelfnumber/side/sectionnumber/rownumber.html

-The bookcase html is located inside each shelfnumber under a.html and b.html for side a and side b respectivly of a bookcase.
+The bookcase html is located inside each shelfnumber under a.html and b.html for side a and side b respectively of a bookcase.

 The bookshelf html is located inside the a and b folders of the shelfnumber and organized per section and row